Tips for CPG Brands on How to Efficiently Process Returned Merchandise

 While returns pose a particularly difficult challenge for many CPG companies, with a proactive approach to their returns management process they can still efficiently manage this arm of their business—returned merchandise, optimize recovery, and minimize losses.

-If you are looking for returns support, DCL Logistics has an excellent track record of supporting high-growth brands get products back into “good stock” quickly and efficiently.
+If you are looking for CPG fulfillment and returns support, DCL Logistics has an excellent track record of supporting high-growth brands get products back into “good stock” quickly and efficiently.
 We have a robust returns tracking system (ReturnTrak) to help ensure you aren’t losing money on this very important aspect of your ecommerce business.
 Reach out to get a quote

 Tags: ,